zogzog/cubicweb/doc/book/devweb/request.rst

   * etype_rset
   * `form`, dictionary containing the values of a web form
   * `encoding`, character encoding to use in the response
-  * `next_tabindex()`: returns a monotonically growing integer used to build the html tab index of forms

 * `HTTP`